Apicazorla/Apicazorla/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-- Artificial Intelligence
-- Computational Linguistics
+- Lectura
+- Paseos por la naturaleza
-- Information Retrieval
+- Bicicleta
+- Elaboración artesanal de jabones

 # Education to show in About widget
 education: